svikramjeet/tdd/Session 3: Practical/Homework.md

 Below are the tasks :

-1. **Create a test to see if the user get successfully created in the table.**
+1. **Create a test to see if the user get successfully created in the users table.**

  &nbsp; &nbsp; *Acceptance Criteria*